 of our Events Management students were satisfied with the teaching on their course

 Throughout your course you will be assessed using a range of methods including written assignments which could be an essay, business report or portfolio, as well as presentations and project work.
 In some modules you will also be assessed through exams.
 You will experience individual assessment as well as group work.
 In year three you will produce a Research Project or Individual Study on an events topic of your choice.
 A supervisor will be appointed to help guide you through the process.

 This degree is highly relevant to the creative industries, including arts, sports, music and conference management, enhancing the range of employment opportunities available to graduates.
 The degree is related courses to enable students to capitalise on the breadth of expertise and research available.
 Events graduates have gained places on national graduate placement schemes and secured employment in public and private sector events management roles.
-These roles have included Events and Theatre Coordinator with ARRCC and Conference and Events Operations Manager with Holiday Inn.
+Our graduates have become events coordinators and managers at different venues or hotels.

 Tuition fees for all courses are payable on an annual basis, except where stated.